peterm95018/osm-pois-postgresql/README.md

 ```$ query-overpass all-gender-public-restrooms.ql > final-all-gender-public-restrooms.geojson```

 This resulting data file is equivalent to what you'd copy/paste out of the web interface on Overpass turbo.
+From here we would setup some type frequncy for a cron job.
+Probably once a day or week would be sufficient to keep up with changes.